Prometheus Long-term Storage

 |> distinct()

-how us all the values available in InfluxDB.
-All the "container_label_*" fields, were post-processed as mentioned above.
+Show all the item attributes available in InfluxDB.
+All the "container_label_*" fields, were removed as mentioned above.

 _start